microsoft/BotBuilder-Samples/samples/java_springboot/05.multi-turn-prompt/README.md

 # Multi-turn prompt

-Bot Framework v4 multi-turn prompt bot sample
+Bot Framework v4 multi-turn prompt bot sample.

 This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to use the prompts classes included in `botbuilder-dialogs`.
 This bot will ask for the user's name and age, then store the responses.
 It demonstrates a multi-turn dialog flow using a text prompt, a number prompt, and state accessors to store and retrieve values.